Filamentary Hierarchies and Superbubbles I: Characterizing filament properties across a simulated spiral galaxy: Results: Filament Distribution Functions

 \subsection{Filament Population Statistics}

 As noted, filaments in our simulation span a very broad range of length scales.
 In Figure \ref{fig:highlightlong} we present a column density map of our simulated galaxy.
 We find that the longest filaments are 7.5-10 kpc long, tracing the spiral arms of the galactic disk.
-We show these 4 filaments in cyan in Figure \ref{fig:highlightlong} overlaid on our column density map.
+We show these 4 filaments in yellow in Figure \ref{fig:highlightlong} overlaid on our column density map.

 In Figures \ref{fig:fil-lengths} and \ref{fig:fil-masses}, we plot the length and mass distributions, respectively, of all of the filaments.
-We show distributions for our culled sample -- the filaments which pass the cuts described in the previous section (length $>$25 pc, robust width measurements) -- totalling 325 filaments.
+We show distributions for our culled sample, the filaments that pass the cuts described in the previous section (length $>$25 pc, robust width measurements) -- totaling 325 filaments.
 We calculate a total mass using the width of the filament as identified by the Gaussian fit.

 Figure \ref{fig:fil-lengths} shows the length distribution of filaments, which spans 3 orders of magnitude, starting from a minimum of 25 pc (the minimum length that corresponds to our 5 pc resolution) to spiral arm (kpc) lengths.
 While filaments on the largest kpc scales may be described as spiral arms, the distribution shows a smooth transition from structures representing molecular cloud filaments to these largest structures, indicative of a smooth, hierarchical process connecting the scales and the structures they form.
 The average length of a filament in our sample is $\sim$700 pc, while most filaments represent smaller scales consistent with the substructure within giant filamentary clouds or with smaller molecular clouds.